nish9142/Wallet/README.md

 ## Getting Started

+Add MONGO_URI in .env

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Installing